Safety Awareness and Crime Prevention

 - Report all criminal incidents and losses to Campus Safety officers immediately.

-If you are the victim of or witness a crime on campus, please report it immediately to the Department of Campus Safety.
+If you are the victim of, or witness to a crime on campus, please report it immediately to the Department of Campus Safety.

 Although an increase in crime is not anticipated, be aware that crime will inevitably occur on campus and your prevention efforts may help reduce criminal activity.